 The reason you have a car is because you want a convenient way to get to work, go to restaurants – whatever.
 You’re not interested in whether a dealer will have an oil filter when you need one.
 Your concern is, how will changing the oil inconvenience me?
 How long will I not be able to drive my car?

 Organizations stock hundreds of millions of dollars in service parts because products fail.
 Therefore, parts demand is associated with failure.
 Customers don’t like failure because that means they can’t fly passengers, conduct medical procedures, produce semiconductors, and so on.

 Equipment availability addresses this problem because it’s designed to minimize the amount of downtime customers experience.
-Fill rate isn’t, but it’s one of the most commonly used metrics among service parts planners.
+Fill rate doesn’t, but it’s one of the most commonly used metrics among service parts planners.
 Fill rate ensures you have parts available after something breaks.
-It doesn’t give you credit for making the equipment more reliable so it will have fewer failures, whereas equipment availability does.
+It doesn’t empower you to make equipment more reliable.

 Well, people assume that it’s going to take a lot of data and complexity to implement, but in practice, that’s not the case.
 Equipment availability isn’t that difficult to model, and it only needs a few data points:

 Given that we live in the world of IoT, accessing this information isn’t an obstacle anymore.
 Most organizations simply need to take the next step and apply that data to their parts planning.
 I actually touched on this in an article I wrote not long ago:

 Arekar discusses how using IoT data and predictive analytics can reduce service parts stock.

 It changes the parts mix they must stock.
 In the past, they may have organized inventory to achieve a 90% fill rate, but if their key metric is equipment availability, the parts they need to stock and the quantities will be different, and some of the changes may not be intuitive to the planners.